petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 and many findings are failing to be replicated (validated in a full end-to-end sense, re-acquiring and reanalyzing raw data) or even reproduced (verified by rerunning the same computational processes on the same inputs).
+These are at least partly quality issues, and I believe there are some lessons to be learned.

+Though the goals of software product development and research are slightly different, the learnings in software development can be applied to research projects.
+TODO: Explain the difference.

+In this article I want to focus on CI/CD and how it helps encourage breaking down silos and working in small batches.

+The silo problem is...
+The large batch problem is...

 The practitioners of research borrow many habits and tools from the software development world,